-In these cases all the children will be considered together as one application.
-If one or more can be admitted within the published admission number the school will be allowed to go above its admission number as necessary to admit all the children, unless this would make the class too large.
+In these cases, all the children will be considered together as one application.
+If one or more can be admitted within the published admission number the school will be allowed to go above its admission number as necessary to admit all the children, unless this would make the class too large and prejudice the education of the other children.
 The government's school admissions code makes an exception to the infant class limit in this situation.